 - AGL will not use undisclosed proxies or third parties as intermediaries for the purposes of making political donations.

-Prior to this Policy, AGL disclosed political donations in its annual Sustainability Report and to the Australian Electoral Commission and relevant state authorities.
-Our FY2014 Sustainability Report included a complete list of all political donations, including those that were below disclosure thresholds.
+Prior to this Policy, we disclosed political donations in our annual Sustainability Report and to the Australian Electoral Commission and relevant state authorities.